MarkPearl/Blog_BookReviews/_posts/2016-08-09-Managing-Humans.md

 - Don't participate in the freakout
 - Give the freakout the benefit of the doubt
-- End the preable and start the actual conversations with questions
+- End the preamble and start the actual conversations with questions
 - Get people freaking out to solve their own problem
 - People freaking out are people that care
 - People freaking out is an indication you have not touched base with them enough